California woman wins child support from husband 50 years after split

 “I was glad to pay Ms. Anderson the child support that was owed and I wish her only the best in the future," Lenhart said in a statement released by his lawyer.
 "I hired a private investigator to locate her so I could offer her payment.
 I am pleased we were able to reach an agreement.”

-“Since mom put this all out in the world, there have been comment after comment from people that are dealing with the same thing,” the daughter said.
+“Since mom put this all out in the world, there have been comment after comment from people that are dealing with the same thing,” Lane Lenhart said.
 “The overall consensus is that there are a lot of people out there, women, that are dealing with this and they don’t know what to do."